brendankon/UFCFace/README.md

 # UFCFace
-UFCFace is a web application designed to perform facial comparison with current UFC fighters.
+UFCFace.com is a web application designed to perform facial comparison with current UFC fighters.
 Through the use of the Tensorflow.js and Tracking.js libraries, the application is able to perform facial detection/recognition at the client-side.

 # Workflow
 1.)
 The application first accepts user input in the form of a jpeg image